MEMO model (wind-flow simulation)

 The MEMO model (version 6.2) is a Eulerian non-hydrostatic prognostic mesoscale model for wind-flow simulation.
-It was developed by the Aristotle University of Thessaloniki in collaboration with the Universität Karlsruhe.
+It was developed by the Aristotle University of Thessaloniki in collaboration with the University of Karlsruhe.
 The MEMO Model together with the photochemical dispersion model MARS are the two core models of the European zooming model (EZM).
 This model belongs to the family of models designed for describing atmospheric transport phenomena in the local-to-regional scale, frequently referred to as mesoscale air pollution models.

 History

 Initially, EZM was developed for modelling the transport and chemical transformation of pollutants in selected European regions in the frame of the EUROTRAC sub-project EUMAC and therefore it was formerly called the EUMAC Zooming Model (EUROTRAC, 1992).
 EZM has evolved to be one of the most frequently applied mesoscale air pollution model systems in Europe.
 It has already been successfully applied for various European airsheds including the Upper Rhine valley and the areas of Basel, Graz, Barcelona, Lisbon, Madrid, Milan, London, Cologne, Lyon, The Hague, Athens (Moussiopoulos, 1994; Moussiopoulos, 1995) and Thessaloniki.
 More details are to be found elsewhere (Moussiopoulos 1989), (Flassak 1990), (Moussiopoulos et al. 1993).